 Is Bark Scale Dangerous?

 Bark scale is an extremely invasive insect that is difficult to control; but the good news is that while treatment options are limited, there are effective treatments available.
-Currently, there are only 2 systemic insecticide products that are thought to be effective in controlling bark scale; because bark scale is having such a negative impact on the shrub industry, research is currently being done to see if other control methods (biological, cultural and mechanical) will also be effective.
+Currently, there are only 2 systemic insecticide products that are thought to be effective in controlling bark scale; because bark scale is having such a negative impact on the shrub industry, research is currently being done to see if other control methods (biological, cultural and mechanical) will also be effective against bark scale.

 Can I Get Rid of a Bark Scale Infestation?